ThoughtWorksInc/loans-lah-tdd-workshop/README.md

 Legacy 3rd party application, used as a dependency in loans-lah app to calculate credit eligibility.

 ## How to build & run
-Run `./build.sh` from the main directory to build all modules, next `docker-compose up` to run all of them.
+Run `./build.sh` from the main directory to build all modules, next `docker-compose up --force-recreate` to run all of them.